INP-PM/FEDM/README.md

 sudo apt-get install docker-ce docker-ce-cli containerd.io
 ```

-After installing the Docker, the latest stable FEniCS image (currently FEniCS 2019.1.0) can be run using the following command in the terminal:
+After installing the Docker, the latest stable FEniCS image (FEniCS 2019.1.0) can be run using the following command in the terminal:

 ```bash
 sudo docker run -ti \